This article was originally published in 2015 and has been completely updated in 2020.

 A successful job application creates euphoria for the winning applicant.
 But how best to handle the unsuccessful candidates?
 There are always many more of them than successful candidates.
-The attitude of external applicants can affect your organizational reputation.
+The attitude of external applicants can affect your organization’s reputation.
 The attitude of internal candidates can affect their productivity and the work culture.
 What to do?

-A failed job application creates strong feelings of disappointment, and can be a painful blow to a person’s self esteem.
+A failed job application generates strong feelings of disappointment, and can be a painful blow to a person’s self esteem.
 If you are responsible for filling a communication job, you need to start communicating.
 Here are some ways to go about it:

 Thank the applicants

-This seems trite, but you need to make the effort to contact each unsuccessful applicant to thank them for the high quality of their application.
+This seems trite, but you need to make the effort to contact each unsuccessful applicant, especially short-listed candidates, to thank them for the high quality of their application.
 Preferably by phone; it saves the awkwardness of a face-to-face meeting and is better than an email or letter.
 Sending a standard letter is a bit insulting for people who have gone to the trouble of applying and undergoing the ordeal of an interview.
 It is certainly awkward dealing with disappointed candidates, but they will respect you for going to the trouble.
 Thank them sincerely, but don’t rave about how good they are, or your rejection will lack credibility because they will think they should have landed the job.